Frangelico French Silk Pie

 - In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar for about 2 minutes, till light and fluffy.

 - Before serving, whip one cup of heavy cream, adding powdered sugar and vanilla to taste.
-Garnish with chocolate shavings and whipped cream if desired.
+Garnish with chocolate shavings or curls and whipped cream if desired.